miare-ir/api-doc/slate/source/index.html.md

 | resolved_issue    | The issue is already resolved |
 | picked_issue      | The issue is already picked   |

-## Append Message (Phase 3)
+## Append Message

 Appends a new message to an unresolved issue.

 <aside class="notice">
 Currently only messages with text type are supported.